Kurt Reidemeister: Life

-In 1925 he became full professor at University of Königsberg; he stayed until 1933, when he was regarded politically unsound by the Nazis, and dismissed from his chair.
+In 1925 he became a full professor at the University of Königsberg; he stayed until 1933, when he was regarded politically unsound by the Nazis and dismissed from his position.
 Whilst there he organised the Second Conference on the Epistemology of the Exact Sciences in conjunction with journal Erkenntnis.

 Blaschke managed to get a promise about Reidemeister's reappointment, and in autumn 1934 he got the chair of Kurt Hensel at the University of Marburg.
 He stayed there, except for a visit to the Princeton Institute for Advanced Study in 1948–1950, until he got appointed to Göttingen University in 1955, where he stayed until his emeritation.

 Works

 Reidemeister's interests were mainly in combinatorial group theory, combinatorial topology, geometric group theory, and the foundations of geometry.
 His works include Knoten und Gruppen (1926), Einführung in die kombinatorische Topologie (1932), and Knotentheorie (1932).
 He co-edited the journal Mathematische Annalen from 1947 until 1963.

 He was also a philosopher.
-His book "Das exakte Denken der Griechen" (1949) is not so well known as his mathematical work.
-In it he remarks that mathematical thought is "just the beginning of thought."
+His book "Das exakte Denken der Griechen" (1949) is not as well known as his mathematical work.
+In it he remarks that mathematical thought is "just the beginning of thought".